fishpidev/AdventOfCode-2019/README.md

 First read me...practice for learning git

 further edits to practice git
-\n another edit for practice
+another edit for practice

+*Ideas to look at improving skills on*
+- pytest
+- cmd line running - with options on what part to solve.